fishcus/KAP-manual/en/appendix/faq.en.md

 **Q: Can a query involves columns across multiple Aggregation Groups?**

 A: The purpose of Aggreation Group is to reduce dimension combinations.
 For best performance,  query should happen within one Aggregation Group.
-If multiple groups are queried together, post aggregation needs to be done on top of the base cuboid, which will impact the performance of query.
+If multiple groups are queried together, post aggregation needs to be done on top of the base cuboid, which will impact the performance.

 **Q: Is it better to create a large flat table in Hive rather than using a star model?**

 A: There is no difference between the two in terms of build performance.
-However using a star model opens the opportunity of derived dimension.
+However a star model supports derived dimension.
 It gives more flexibility when you want to balance the storage and query performance.

 **Q: How compression settings helps cube build?**

 A: When the data volume grows, the network I/O often becomes a system bottleneck.
 Turning on compression allows each I/O operation to process more data, and compression can improve the performance of network transfers.
 Although it takes some CPU time to compress and decompress, usually the compression time is less than the network time if data is not compressed.
 And as a result, enabling compression let the entire MR job complete faster.

-To set the compression configuration, please refer to [compression settings](../config/compression_settings.en.md) section.
+To set the compression configuration, please refer to [compression settings](../installation/config/compression_config.en.md) section.

 ### Query Engine